Local Weather Connection CLICK HERE

-The City of Bowie has twelve outdoor warning sirens that are used to alert citizens of impending emergencies.
+The City of Bowie has four outdoor warning sirens that are used to alert citizens of impending emergencies.
 The siren system is tested monthly in order to maintain the accuracy of the working system.
-They are tested on the First Monday of every month for approximately 1minute at 5:00 p.m..
+They are tested on the First Monday of every month for approximately 1 minute at 5:00 p.m..
 During inclement weather, the test is postponed.

 Listen for Real Emergency Siren Sounds